TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 All products are personally reviewed and tested in accordance with our Review Methodology.

-Are you looking for a rug for your living room or the high-traffic areas in your house, but worried about toxic chemicals?
+Are you looking for a rug for your living room or the high-traffic areas in your house, but worried about harmful chemicals?

-Conventional rugs are often made from synthetic fibers and contain toxic dyes and flame retardants that can harm your health.
+Conventional rugs are often made from synthetic fibers and contain dyes and flame retardants that can be toxic.

 But there is an alternative.